Mid Derbyshire

 Mid Derbyshire is a constituency represented in the House of Commons of the UK Parliament.
-The Member of Parliament has been Jonathan Davies of the Labour Party since the 2024 United Kingdom general election.
+The Member of Parliament has been Jonathan Davies of the Labour Party since the 2024 general election.
 As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.

 The previous MP was Pauline Latham, a Conservative, from 2010 until she stood down in 2024.

 Constituency profile

-The constituency covers a large area to the north and east of Derby.
-Residents are slightly wealthier than the UK average.
+Mid Derbyshire is a constituency in Derbyshire.
+It covers some northern and eastern suburbs of Derby (Allestree, Oakwood and Spondon) and rural areas north and east of the city, including the town of Belper and the villages of Duffield, West Hallam and Borrowash.

+Belper has an industrial heritage as one of the Industrial Revolution's first textile mill towns.
+The constituency has low levels of deprivation and is generally affluent, particularly so in Allestree and Oakwood, which are relatively modern suburban developments.
+Allestree contains the main campus of the University of Derby.
+House prices are lower than the national average but higher than the rest of the East Midlands.

+Mid Derbyshire has a high average age due to its large retiree population.
+Residents have high rates of education, homeownership and income, and the child poverty rate is low.
+A high proportion of residents work in the education and retail sectors and few claim unemployment benefits.
+White people made up 95% of the population at the 2021 census.

+At the local council level, Belper and Duffield are mostly represented by Labour Party and Green Party representatives, whilst the rural areas, villages and Derby suburbs elected Conservative councillors.
+An estimated 53% of voters in Mid Derbyshire supported leaving the European Union in the 2016 referendum, similar to the nationwide figure of 52%.

 Boundaries

 2010–2024

 Following their review of parliamentary representation, the Boundary Commission for England created this seat for the 2010 general election.
 Neighbouring constituencies had consequential boundary changes, with Erewash and Amber Valley the most affected.

 The constituency was made up of the following electoral wards: